-Scotiabank Chile S.A. ("Scotiabank Chile") is a special stock corporation governed by the provisions of the General Banking Act and by the provisions applicable to listed corporations contained in the Corporations Act.
-It is supervised by the Superintendency of Banks and Financial Institutions ("SBIF"), which is an autonomous institution related to the Chilean Government through the Ministry of Finance.
+Scotiabank Chile ("Scotiabank Chile") is a special stock corporation governed by the provisions of the General Banking Act and by the provisions applicable to listed corporations contained in the Corporations Act.
+It is supervised by the Financial Markets Commission (CMF), which is an autonomous institution related to the Chilean Government through the Ministry of Finance.
 Scotiabank Chile is also governed by the Central Bank of Chile and the National Consumer Service (Sernac), the latter being responsible for, among other functions, consumer protection with regards to financial services, in accordance with the provisions of the Financial Consumer Protection Act.
-Scotiabank Chile's subsidiaries are supervised by the SBIF or by the Financial Markets Commission, according to their respective business lines.
+Scotiabank Chile's subsidiaries are supervised by the CMF, according to their respective business lines.